effeect/DOOM-ML-MapGen/README.md

 # **DOOM-ML-MapGen**
 *Note : This is a third year project part of my work at Goldsmiths, University of London.*

 This is a machine learning map generation program built with Python.
-This project utilises **Tensorflow **+** Keras** and **OpenCV**.
+This project utilises ML5.js and Python based moudles.

-You can take any DOOM map marker image and process it through a machine learning model and it will try and build a DOOM map from it.
-This is a work in progress so the model is not perfect and results can vary wildly.

-More info to come
+Specials thanks to :
+-	WAD2UDMF : https://github.com/z34chris/Wad2UDMF | By z34chris
+-	UDMF2JSON : https://gitlab.com/Delmondo/pyudmf2json | By Delmondo